-- rearward-facing in the vehicle until they are at least one year old and weigh at least 20 lbs (9 kg).
-Two types of child restraints can be used rearward-facing: infant carriers and convertible child seats.
+- Safety experts recommend that children ride rearwardfacing in the vehicle until they are at least one year old and weigh at least 20 lbs (9 kg).
+Two types of child restraints can be used rearward-facing: infant carriers 2 and convertible child seats.
 Both types of child restraints are held in the vehicle by the lap/shoulder belt or the LATCH child restraint anchorage system.
 Refer to "Lower Anchors and Tether for CHildren (LATCH)". - The infant carrier is only used rearward-facing in the vehicle.
 It is recommended for children who weigh up to about 20 lbs (9 kg).
 Convertible child seats can be used either rearward-facing or forward-facing in the vehicle.
 Convertible child seats often have a higher weight limit in the rearward-facing direction than infant carriers do, so they can be used rearward-facing by children who weigh more than 20 lbs (9 kg) but are less than one year old.